-‘How the hell dare he’: Biden defends memory after special counsel report
+‘How the hell dare he’: Biden angrily defends memory after alleged lapses

 “I don’t need anyone to remind me when he passed away,” Biden said of his son, who passed away from brain cancer in 2015.

-Biden, who is the oldest US president in history and would be 86 at the end of a second term in office, said his memory is “fine” and “has not gotten worse.”
+Biden, who is the oldest US president in history and would be 86 at the end of a second term if reelected, said his memory is “fine” and “has not gotten worse.”

 Biden, who is expected to face off against former President Donald Trump in November, said he had undergone hours of interviews with prosecutors in the immediate aftermath of the “international crisis” that was sparked by Hamas’s October 7 attack on Israel.